ekempenich/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow
+This is an example readme to get reacquainted with how GitHub works.